 Ah, the historical way of finding motivation and still is today.
-Reading helps you gain knowledge on information but also gain ideas and learn from what you're reading.
+Reading helps you gain knowledge of information but also gain ideas and learn from what you're reading.

 Simply, when ideas pop into your head on a new post, just highlight the passage and get back to it when you run out of ideas to write.
-You could also use the information as your backup sources for your post.
+You could also use the information like your backup sources for your post.

 Personal Life (Friends & Family)

 Not just friends and family can spike inspiration, but also the people around you and the things you do in reality.
 That's how I ended up writing posts about my neighbours, ex-friends & bullies back in primary school.